sahq-azhar/MATLAB-Image_Processing/README.md

 <h1 align='center'> Image Processing Using MATLAB   </h1> <br>

 This repository contains image processing code.
 The codes are designed to recognise objects using HSV values from real-time video data.
+The GUI is created using Guide.
 The code is rather outdated.
 However, I am still publishing this for future reference and documentation.
 I accomplished this in 2017-2018, and there have been many improvements and optimizations since then.
 The new approach will be updated in the 2021 folder.

 [![View MATLAB-Image Processing on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://in.mathworks.com/matlabcentral/fileexchange/99884-matlab-image-processing)